temporalio/documentation/docs/glossary.md

 A Global Namespace is a Namespace that duplicates data from an active [Cluster](#temporal-cluster) to a standby Cluster using [Multi-Cluster Replication](#multi-cluster-replication), keeping both Namespaces in sync.
 Global Namespaces are designed to respond to service issues like network congestion.
-When service to the primary Cluster is compromised, a [failover](#failover) transfers control from the active to the standby cluster.
+When service to the primary Cluster is compromised, a [Failover](#failover) transfers control from the active to the standby cluster.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_